obsidianmd/eslint-plugin/README.md

 # eslint-plugin-obsidianmd

 > [!warning]
-> This is not ready to be used in production yet.
+> This is not fully tested yet.

 ## Installation